Meaning of Double-Headed Eagle

 The Seljuks migrated from Asia, the homeland of the Turks, in huge numbers and founded a strong state in today’s Isfahan (Iran).
 Immediately afterward, they fought the Battle of Manzikert (1071) against the Byzantine Empire, which they won.

-Migration of Seljuk Turks from Central Asia to Asia Minor
+March of Seljuk Turks from Central Asia to Anatolia

 Seljuk Sultanate of Rum